Imagine if there was one factor at the root of many of life’s potential health challenges.

 Focus on the following:

-- Certain spices and herbs, such as turmeric, ginger, garlic and cinnamon, possess anti-inflammatory superpowers.
-Curcumin (which comes from turmeric), has incredibly potent anti-inflammatory abilities that benefit almost every body system [6].
+- Certain spices and herbs, such as turmeric, ginger, garlic, and cinnamon, possess anti-inflammatory superpowers.
+Curcumin (from turmeric) has incredibly potent anti-inflammatory abilities that benefit almost every body system [6].

-Practice Anti-inflammatory Habits: Chronic stress and a sedentary lifestyle have a bigger impact on inflammation than you think.
+Chronic stress and a sedentary lifestyle have a bigger impact on inflammation than you might realize.

 Practice these habits to feel more relaxed and stay active:

-- Try to exercise for at least 150 minutes per week.
-There’s no need to do intense activity.
-Moderate exercise is fine, such as walking or cycling.
+- Exercise for at least 150 minutes per week.
+There’s no need to do intense activity—moderate exercise is fine, such as walking or cycling.
 That’s just 30 minutes, 5 days a week.
 Easy!

-- Practices like meditation, deep breathing exercises and yoga can lower stress levels.
+- Practices like meditation, deep breathing exercises, and yoga can lower stress levels.
 Studies have actually found that meditation is a potent anti-inflammatory activity [7].
-Generally, try to find hobbies that relax and engage your mind.
-Reading, playing board games with friends and playing an instrument are good options.
+In general, try to find hobbies that relax and engage your mind.
+Reading, playing board games with friends, and playing an instrument are great options.
 Try to avoid social media as much as possible, as it’s been linked to increased stress [8].

 - Get 7-9 hours of quality sleep each night.
-Sleep is the time your body uses to heal and regulate itself.
+Sleep is when your body heals and regulates itself.
 A lack of sleep can impact immune cells and cause your inflammatory response to go haywire [9].

 Extinguish Chronic Inflammation for Good

-Reducing inflammation isn’t just important for living longer—it enhances every day of your life by addressing inflammatory signals.
+Reducing inflammation isn’t just important for living longer—it can improve every day of your life by addressing inflammatory signals.

-A body with a healthy inflammatory response is less likely to experience aches, tiredness, anxiety, weight gain, reduced mobility, and many other issues that make life less enjoyable.
+A body with a healthy inflammatory response is less likely to experience aches, fatigue, anxiety, weight gain, reduced mobility, and many other issues that can make life less enjoyable.

-So, the next time you’re not feeling 100%, think about why and monitor your inflammatory signals.
+So, the next time you’re not feeling 100%, consider the cause and monitor your inflammatory signals.

-Even if they seem insignificant, they might be telling you to balance your inflammatory response.
+Even if they seem minor, they could be telling you it’s time to balance your inflammatory response.

 The easiest way to do this is by fueling your immune system with the nutrition it needs from Manna’s Anti-inflammatory Bundle.